 Peanut allergy develops when the body's immune system has an abnormal, hypersensitivity response to one or more of the peanut proteins.
 Peanut allergy is one of the most common food allergies in both children and adults.
 It receives particular attention because it is relatively common, typically lifelong, and can cause severe allergic reactions.
 Peanut allergy is the leading cause of anaphylaxis and death due to food allergy.
 It can lead to significant burden on patients and their families.
 Peanut is a common food ingredient making strict avoidance difficult.
 Therefore, there is a relatively high rate of accidental peanut ingestions for those trying to avoid peanuts.
 For all of the above reasons, peanut allergy has become an important public-health issue.

 This prevalence of peanut allergy has increased significantly over the past decade, most notably in westernized countries.
-The prevalence of peanut allergy in westernized countries is approximately 1%-2%, with the greatest prevalence in children under 3 years of age.
+The prevalence of peanut allergy in westernized countries is approximately 1% to 2%, with the greatest prevalence in children under 3 years of age.
 This increase in prevalence has also occurred with other allergic conditions, such as eczema (atopic dermatitis), asthma, and hay fever (allergic rhinitis).
 Peanut allergy is much less common in underdeveloped areas of the world, such as Africa and Asia.
 Emerging literature suggests that the increasing rate of peanut allergy may be leveling off in many nations, including the United States.

-Why is peanut allergy increasing, and what are risk factors for a peanut allergy?
+Why is peanut allergy increasing and what are risk factors for a peanut allergy?

 There has been significant recent research on the timing of peanut exposure into a child's diet and its effect on the risk of allergy.
 In the early 2000s, recommendations were to delay the introduction of peanuts until 3 years of age.
 The rates of peanut allergy more than doubled in countries following these recommendations.
 It was also observed that rates of peanut allergy were significantly lower in countries, such as Israel, where children were introduced to peanuts at a younger age.
 In 2008, the recommendation regarding delayed introduction of peanut was retracted, and research began to indicate that earlier introduction of peanut may be protective against food allergy.
-In a recently published landmark study (LEAP study), it was shown that early introduction of peanut into a child's diet, at 4 months of age, significantly decreased the risk of developing peanut allergy in a high-risk population.
+In a landmark study publish in 2015 (LEAP study), it was shown that early introduction of peanut into a child's diet, at 4 months of age, significantly decreased the risk of developing peanut allergy in a high-risk population.
 This study, along with additional research, may very well lead to updated guidelines on the timing of introduction of peanuts and other highly allergenic foods into a child's diet.